nikldev0/diction-ary/README.md

  ## Challenges I overcame:

- 1. Navigating the API object was sometimes difficult as there was much more information than I needed, as well as manipulating the array objects to present specific        data.
+ 1. Navigating the API object was sometimes difficult as there was much more information than I needed.
+This also made manipulating array objects to present specific        data difficult.
 I overcame this by consulting a list I made prior of the exact information I wanted to include.
 I also spent some time familiarsing myself with the API data to become more comfortable making the right extractions to the DOM.